prashhh0231/Find_Doctors/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## run code on your local machine
+a.clone this repository or download on your machine b.In the project directory, you can run:
+### `npm init`
 ## Available Scripts

 In the project directory, you can run: